mozman/ezdxf/docs/source/addons/drawing.rst

 hatch_pattern
     - 0 to disable hatch pattern
-    - 1 to use predefined matplotlib pattern by pattern-name matching, or a simplified pattern in the PyQt backend.
+    - 1 to use predefined Matplotlib pattern by pattern-name matching, or a simplified pattern in the PyQt backend.
 The PyQt support for hatch pattern is not good, it is often better to turn hatch pattern support off and disable HATCHES by setting **show_hatch** to 0 or use a solid filling.